-Traditions Weeks are three individual weeks of classes, concerts, dances and other activities in the traditional roots-based arts, held on the campus of McDaniel College in Westminster, Maryland.
+Traditions Weeks are individual weeks of classes, concerts, dances and other activities in the traditional roots-based arts, normally held on the campus of McDaniel College in Westminster, Maryland.

 Please refer to What’s the Right Workshop Skill Level for Me? in the Skill Levels tab above to help you understand our guidelines for placing students interested in studying a musical instrument in the workshops that will be of the most benefit to them as individuals and also benefit whole classes and the camp.
 It is also important to note that instructors will observe individual students’ skills and the general skill level of a class and adjust his or her presentation accordingly in order to arrive at the most productive and enjoyable instructional experience possible.

 Classes run Monday-Friday.
 All classes are listed in Eastern Daylight Time.

 REMINDER: All classes and events are in Eastern Daylight Time (EDT) - that is, Daylight Savings Time in the Eastern Time Zone.
 Classes run Monday-Friday.

 AVAILABLE ON THE COMMON GROUND ON THE HILL YOUTUBE CHANNEL HERE.

 Executive Walt Michael welcomes you to the Virtual Traditions Weeks 2023 with some song and sage advice, as well as tips for how to make the most of your experience.
 Many of your questions will be answered in this short informational session, so plan to stop by!
 This event will be streamed on the Common Ground on the Hill YouTube Channel, found HERE.

 Monday -Friday, 4-5:30 PM.
 During the virtual week, our flagship course is open to ALL!
 To receive the Zoom access link, contact us HERE.

 Keynote Lectures (Mondays at 8 PM ET), and Evening Concerts (Tuesdays-Fridays at 8 PM ET)